ManooshSamiei/Distraction-Visual-Search/README.md

-# Where people fixate when searching for an object
+# Predicting where people fixate when searching for an object

 This repository contains the tensorflow implementation of paper **"Where people fixate when searching for an object"**